Auckland, NZ, for families with kids – the guide

 - Auckland War Museum – the children area (Weird & Wonderful) is great.
 My kids can spend hours there every time we go.
 It is free for residents but is paid for visitors.

 - MOTAT – Museum of Transport and Technology, it is made for children.
 Grown-ups can have fun, too.
 It is interactive, with workshops, play areas, mirror maze, a historic village.
 A great option for rainy days.
-It costs $40 per family with 2 adults and 4 kids.
+It costs $40 per family of 2 adults and 4 kids.
 (2015)

 - Auckland Art Gallery – the gallery itself is not made for children, but the Todd Foundation Creative Learning Centre always have some hands-on activities that are awesome.
 On Saturdays, there are free activities for families.
 Close to Albert Park and Queen Street.